ejfox/website/content/blog/selecting-a-cms.md

 Amazon S3 is a cloud-based storage service that allows you to store and deliver your media assets.
 A lot of organizations already use S3, and it can be way easier to start putting assets in a new bucket in an S3 account that exists already.

+### Supabase Storage

+Supabase Storage, an extension to the popular Supabase platform, which gives users an effortless way to handle large media files directly within their CMS interface.
+It integrates smoothly with other parts of Supabase, so if you are already storing your data in Supabase, it's an easy choice.

 ## Where do you host it?
 ### Netlify

 Netlify is a cloud-based hosting service that allows you to deploy and host your website.

 It has a free plan that allows you to deploy up to 3 sites and gives you 100GB of data transfer per month.
 It also has a paid plan that allows you to deploy an unlimited number of sites and gives you unlimited data transfer.

 ### Amazon AWS

 Amazon AWS is a cloud-based hosting service that allows you to deploy and host your website.
+It is much more difficult to automate deploys to AWS than to Netlify, in my experience.
 It is probably the most-used hosting service, but it is also the most expensive.

 ### Self-hosting

 Self-hosting your website is an option if you have the technical expertise and resources to maintain and secure your server.
 It can give you complete control over your website, but it also requires a lot of work and can be costly in terms of time and money.
 It is not recommended for most individuals or small businesses without dedicated technical support.

+## CMS Recommendations
+- Wordpress: sometimes the best CMS is the one your client is already using, and often, that is Wordpress.
+- Storyblok: A really next-level CMS built to be used headlessly in webapps, great extensibility, API, and documentation